-Charles E. Duross, James M. Koukios, and Ian K. Bausback
+Charles E. Duross, James M. Koukios, Ian K. Bausback, and Margot G. Benedict

 In order to provide an overview for busy in-house counsel and compliance professionals, we summarize below some of the most important international anti-corruption developments from the past month, with links to primary resources.
 This month we ask: Which company received a second declination letter from the Securities and Exchange Commission (SEC)?
 Which Latin American country introduced corporate criminal liability?
 Which corporate FCPA defendant resolved a follow-on prosecution in Israel?
 Who was the latest target of China’s continued crackdown on corruption?
 The answers to these questions and more are here in our January 2018 Top Ten list.